wen00033/new-blog/src/pages/work/work-10.md

 website: "https://mirror-mounatin-project.netlify.app/"
 ---

-Freelance project with mirror mountain festival, as main role create styling pages match as the given design.
-Building interactive components as navbar and carousel.
+Freelance project with Mirror Mountain Film Festival, as main role creating styling pages match the given design.
+Building interactive components such as navbar and carousel.